Multi-modal Data Spectrum: Multi-modal Datasets are Multi-dimensional: Experiments

 \subsection{Overall results}

-Our evaluation in \Cref{fig:multimodal_results} across 23 multi-modal datasets shows most benchmarks contain both intra- and inter-modality dependencies, allowing models to answer questions about an image without looking at both of them.
-All datasets are classified into three groups based on their modality dependencies: 1) inter-modal only, 2) text-dominant intra-modality dependency, and 3) image-dominant intra-modality dependency
+Our evaluation in \Cref{fig:multimodal_results} across 23 multi-modal datasets shows that most benchmarks contain both intra- and inter-modality dependencies, allowing models to answer questions without jointly using both the image and the question text.
+We categorize datasets based on the modality dependencies they contain: (1) inter-modal only, and two non-exclusive categories for datasets that additionally contain (2) text intra-modality dependencies and (3) image intra-modality dependencies.

 \paragraph{Datasets with inter-modality dependency only.}